megabytis/ShopNexus/README.md

 * **Email:** `admin.demo@shopnexus.com`
 * **Password:** `Demo@1234`

-> This is a functional demo.
-Some destructive actions may be limited and data may reset.
+> This is a functional demo project.
+Data may reset and some destructive actions may be restricted.

 ---